BlackBerry Dynamics

 2. Click Apps > New App > Internal BlackBerry Dynamics app entitlements > Next.

-4. Click Add
+4. Click Add.

-• Your application will be included in the list of available apps.
-If you need to provide additional configuration parameters for your app, such as whitelisting servers or configuring an app policy, select your app from the list and configure as necessary.
+Your application will be included in the list of available apps.
+If you need to provide additional configuration parameters for your app, such as whitelisting servers or configuring an app policy, select your app from the list and configure it as necessary.

-Recommendation: Add the Android Package ID and Apple Bundle ID to your app’s configuration.
-This allows the use of easy activation, which avoids the requirement of entering an access key when first starting the app.
+Recommendation: Add the Bundle ID to the app’s configuration.
+This allows the use of Easy Activation, which avoids the requirement of entering an access key when first starting the app.
 This is also required if your app uses any BlackBerry AppKinetics services.
-To add these values:

 1. Click the app.

-2. On the iOS, OS X, and Android tabs, enter the appropriate values.
+2. On the iOS tab, enter the appropriate value

 3. Click Save.